 Russell-Cooke can help with all your startup requirements.
 If you would like advice on something you have read about in this guide, or any other issues that arise as you establish and grow your business please contact us by phone or email.

-Click here to download the legal guide for start-ups (PDF).
+Click here to view the legal guide for startups brochure.

 What vehicles can I use for my new business?

 When starting a new venture there a number of possible business structures.
 Startups are faced with a choice between operating as a sole trader, forming a partnership or limited liability partnership (LLP), or incorporating a standard company with shares.

 There are several other forms of business vehicle available, such as incorporating a company limited by guarantee or limited partnership; however those structures are generally more suited to specific cases like not-for-profit entities or investment vehicles.